Redrot/redrot.github.io/music.md

 ## 2025

+- [Fireground = Smile As One](https://iliantape.bandcamp.com/album/it072-smile-as-one) (Techno).
+I've heard plenty of techno with jazz influences, where that's the main gimmick and it comes across as such.
+Not the case here, incredible production and wicked solos both carry this one far.
 - [Stillhead - A Real Piece of Work](https://brightestdarkplace.bandcamp.com/album/a-real-piece-of-work?action=buy) (IDM).
 Very memorable album, Djrum-esque.
 - [Djrum - Under Tangled Silence](https://djrum.bandcamp.com/album/under-tangled-silence) (IDM).
 A master returns (bonus - I saw him play live b2b Skee Mask at Parameter, jaw dropping!)
 - [SW. - The Album](https://apollorecords.bandcamp.com/album/the-album) (Dub Techno).
 A lush classic encompassing a number of moods.